Epoochs/Fire-Alarm/README.md

 #### CAN Manager Driver:
 A custom driver was written to handle the CAN bus communication.
 It manages the SPI protocol over the CAN interface to communicate with the STM ECU.

+# CAN Communication Using MCP2515 (SPI) and SocketCAN

+## Overview

+This repository contains kernel modules demonstrating CAN (Controller Area Network) communication using two methods:
+1. *SPI-based CAN Communication*: Utilizes the MCP2515 CAN controller connected via SPI.
+2. *SocketCAN Communication*: Utilizes the SocketCAN interface available on Linux systems for CAN communication.

+## SPI-based CAN Communication with MCP2515

+### Description

+This module demonstrates how to interface with the MCP2515 CAN controller over SPI.
+It includes functions for:
+- Reading and writing to MCP2515 registers
+- Resetting the MCP2515
+- Configuring bit timing
+- Setting operation modes
+- Receiving CAN messages

+### Prerequisites

+- Linux kernel with SPI support enabled.
+- MCP2515 CAN controller connected via SPI.
+- SPI device configured in the device tree or as a kernel module.

+### Building the Module

+1. Create a Makefile to compile the module.
+2. Build the module using make.

+### Loading the Module

+1. Insert the module using insmod.
+2. Check the kernel log for output using dmesg or cat /var/log/kern.log.

+### Usage

+- The module initializes the MCP2515, configures it, and prints received CAN messages to the kernel log.
+- To simulate receiving CAN messages, the module will log received data upon initialization.

+## CAN Communication Using SocketCAN

+### Description

+This module demonstrates CAN communication using the SocketCAN interface on Linux.
+It includes functionality for:
+- Sending CAN frames
+- Receiving CAN frames via a notifier block

+### Prerequisites

+- Linux kernel with SocketCAN support enabled.
+- CAN interface (e.g., can0) set up and configured on your system.

+### Building the Module

+1. Create a Makefile to compile the module.
+2. Build the module using make.

+### Loading the Module

+1. Insert the module using insmod.
+2. Ensure that the CAN interface (e.g., can0) is configured and up.
+3. Check the kernel log for output using dmesg or cat /var/log/kern.log.

+### Usage

+- The module will send a sample CAN message upon initialization.
+- It will log received CAN frames to the kernel log.

+### Configuration

+- Replace "can0" with the appropriate CAN interface name as needed in the source code.